-The Board has adopted a Board Charter (on 23 October 2019) to outline the manner in which the Board's constitutional powers and responsibilities will be exercised and discharged, having regard to principles of good corporate governance and applicable laws.
+The Board has adopted a Board Charter to outline the manner in which the Board's constitutional powers and responsibilities will be exercised and discharged, having regard to principles of good corporate governance and applicable laws.
 The Board Charter covers:

-- Board composition, Board size and Director independence; - the role and responsibilities of the Board and Director responsibilities; - delegation of duties and powers to Committees and management; and - Board process (meetings, Chair and Company Secretary).
+- Board composition, Board size and Director independence; - the role and responsibilities of the Board and Director responsibilities; - delegation of duties and powers to Committees and management; and - Board process (meetings, Chairman and Company Secretary).